 Indigenous Theatre (National Arts Centre)

-The National Arts Centre (NAC) is home to the first national Indigenous Theatre department in the world!
+The National Arts Centre (NAC) is home to the first national Indigenous Theatre department of its kind!
 All presented works are based on, performed by, or created by Indigenous artists.
-Programming is meant “to foster and preserve Indigenous artistic practices and create welcoming spaces of cultural resurgence and inspiration”.
 Each season is planned around a specific theme and features both well-known and emerging artists who perform in English, French and multiple Indigenous languages.